hashicorp/nomad-driver-virt/README.md

 Under the hood, libvirt uses [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) to lease IP addresses to the virtual machines, there are mutiple ways to find the IP assigned to the nomad task.
-Using virsh to find the lease:
+Using virsh to find the leased IP:

 ```
 $ virsh net-dhcp-leases default